It’s really all about the Vineyards

 We use organic and biodynamic methods and adhere to Old World, sustainable practices in our vineyards to ensure that the vines are nourished and in balance.
 Our soils are free of chemicals and are kept healthy by using plant extracts, fungi and bacteria from our own organic compost.

-The two single vineyard blocks are approximately four kilometers from the sea and are planted at a height of between 270 and 300 meters above sea level.
-The soils are of sandstone origin with medium sized stones, helping with drainage.
+The two single vineyard blocks are approximately five kilometers from the sea and are planted at a height of between 270 and 300 meters above sea level.
+The soils are of decomposed granite origin with medium sized stones, helping with drainage.

 A Gentle Hand